awsdocs/amazon-redshift-developer-guide/doc_source/c-using-spectrum.md

   ```

   For more information, see [GRANT](r_GRANT.md)\.
-+ When using the Athena Data Catalog or AWS Glue Data Catalog as a metadata store, see [Quotas and Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Cluster Management Guide*\.
++ When using the Athena Data Catalog or AWS Glue Data Catalog as a metadata store, see [Quotas and Limits](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Management Guide*\.
 + Redshift Spectrum doesn't support Amazon EMR with Kerberos\.